 After the death of a loved one, families want to spend their time together sharing memories and recalling their most cherished moments together.
 No one wants to waste time or money wading through court proceedings, while an estate loses valuable resources.
 Hopefully, an estate plan is in place to ease the transition, but even if one is not, there are steps that can be taken to retain the most benefits.
 The legal team at Stratton & Reynolds, LLC, are experienced in probate and trusts.
 We can help families expedite the probate process or even avoid it altogether, as well as help plan trusts to protect assets and provide for families.

 If you’re visiting our website today because you are worried about the future of your estate or you are faced with the daunting task of organizing the estate of a deceased loved one, we want to help.
-Call our Lexington office today at (803) 358-7214 for a free consultation.
+Call our Lexington office today at (803) 358-7214 for consultation.